kush-gupt/ramalama-k8s/README.md

 - **🔧 Troubleshooting**: AI-powered assistance for debugging cluster issues
 - **🔍 Resource Investigation**: Understand what's happening in your cluster
 - **🔄 GitOps Ready**: Fully automated deployment with ArgoCD
+- **🔗 Automatic Service Discovery**: Should Seamlessly connect to models in the `ramalama` namespace

 ### 💬 Example Usage